Potent storm to bring severe weather risk, including tornadoes, to the south-central US. Get the latest AccuWeather forecast. Chevron right

 The speed at which the Earth rotates at Cape Canaveral is roughly 914 mph, helping to give rockets some extra speed to reach their destination.

-The extra speed from Earth’s rotation is one of the reasons why the European Space Agency (ESA) launches its rockets from the French Guiana, which is located close to the equator.
+The extra speed from Earth’s rotation is one of the reasons why the European Space Agency (ESA) launches its rockets from the French Guiana, which is located close to the equator, rather than from mainland Europe.

-NASA plans to continue to use Cape Canaveral in the future as its primary launch site in the future for its new upcoming rocket, the Space Launch System.
+NASA plans to continue to use Cape Canaveral in the future as its primary launch site in the future for the Artemis mission when humans will be propelled to the moon for the first time since 1972.

 Report a Typo